concourse/rfcs/075-k8s-runtime/proposal.md

 The **Worker Lifecycle Component** should have its own identity (client id & secret) to communicate with the web API securely.

 Ideally, each instance of the component should have its own unique identity.

+## Boundary Where We Introduce Kubernetes Logic
+Same as the [k8s POC](https://github.com/concourse/concourse/issues/5209), implement the Kubernetes worker behind the [`worker.client`](https://github.com/concourse/concourse/blob/master/atc/worker/client.go).

+## Step to Pod Mapping
+Execute each step as its own standalone pod.
+In Concourse a step is the smallest executable abstraction.
+A pod is the smallest executable abstraction in K8s.

+## Coordinating Container Execution
+As a starting point, do something similar to the [k8s POC](https://github.com/concourse/concourse/issues/5209), use an `init` binary to keep the Pod from being deleted.
+ATC then monitors the state of the running Pods and executes actions on those Pods.
+The storage solution we end up going with will be a heavy driver of how we end up coordinating container execution with fetching and saving inputs/outputs.

 # Milestones
 ## Operator Use Cases